Dustin21/GP.Bagging/README.md

 ```

 ### Using the function Error.GP_Bag()
-We can even check the error of our model simply by calling our `GP_Bag()` object and the observational vector of our test set.
+We can even check the root mean squared error (RMSE) and absolute error (AbsE) of our model simply by calling our `GP_Bag()` object and the observational vector of our test set.
 This saves you all the work from doing it yourself.

 ```r